 Follow an organized or systematic structure:

-It is therefore important to maintain a centralized software-based docket and calendar system.
+It is therefore vital to maintain a centralized software-based docket and calendar system.
 It will record and track all matters (documents to be presented in court and with other agencies, or documents obtained from the court and administrative agencies.).
 Also, it will store the action history and send alerts or reminders whenever required.

 Inculcate easy-to-use mechanism: